dyn4mik3/monsterzoo/README.rst

 This is a beta playtest version of Monster Zoo Online, the web based version of the card game.

+Currently only works for 2 players.
+Not all cards have been programmed into the game.

 HOW TO LAUNCH
 -------------